JVM-RingBuffer/RingBuffer/README.md

 - Multiple-Producer Multiple-Consumer

 Only busy-waiting is supported, and the way in which it is done can be configured, so even an exception may be thrown.
-If low latency is not a requirement, there are ways to busy-wait without causing excessive CPU usage.
+If ultra low latency is not a requirement, there are ways to busy-wait without causing excessive CPU usage.

 **Object ring buffers** work with Java objects.

-They can be prefilled, to support garbage-free operation.
+They can be pre-filled, to support garbage-free operation.
 They support reading elements in batches, which improves throughput at the cost of reduced granularity.
 When full, they can either clear all elements, discard incoming elements, or they can block waiting for an element to be read.